 Vestibular Rehabilitation is a treatment program designed to help with conditions related to the inner ear, and this therapy is intended to help with conditions including dizziness, vertigo, balance issues, and more.
 Vestibular problems are a common occurrence across Canada, and with many different symptoms, you need an experienced partner to help identify and treat these conditions correctly.

 We will assess your symptoms and determine if your condition is best treated by a program of Vestibular Rehabilitation.
-Our experienced staff will work to identify your individual problem, and we have experience with conditions including vertigo and BPPV (Benign Paroxysmal Positional Vertigo), and more.
+Our experienced team will work to identify your individual problem, and we have experience with conditions including vertigo and BPPV (Benign Paroxysmal Positional Vertigo), and more.
 We will then work with you on a program including exercises designed around your specific symptoms to help you manage and work towards improving issues such as dizziness, imbalance, and related pain and muscle weakness.

 Shockwave Therapy is a treatment that uses shockwaves applied to specific areas of the body to help treat pain and aid in healing from specific conditions.
 Shockwave therapy is most often used in the treatment of pain and chronic conditions in areas of the body such as the shoulders, knees, elbows, hips, and feet.
 Shockwave therapy is also indicated to aid in bone healing and can be used in the treatment of various bone and tissue conditions.

-Shockwave therapy can be useful for patients in recovering and managing the pain from a wide range of conditions, and we have trained staff with experience in administering shockwave therapy.
+Shockwave therapy can be useful for patients in recovering and managing the pain from a wide range of conditions, and we have a trained team with experience in administering shockwave therapy.
 We have state-of-the-art Shockwave Therapy equipment and have the expertise to help identify whether this treatment is right for you, and to administer it properly to help you recover more effectively.

 Both before and after surgery, Western Ontario Sports Injuries & Rehabilitation Centre can help you work towards feeling your best and recovering properly.
 Before surgery, our Physiotherapists will assess your personal situation, including the degree of your pain, your strength in different areas, range of motion, and other factors to best determine a strategy for you to begin recovery after surgery.
 They can also offer insight on the types of equipment you may need after surgery to aid in your recovery.
 We can also work with you to help manage your injuries and conditions while you are waiting to have surgery on a muscle or joint condition or injury.